-Part of my process as a reverse mortgage advisor, is helping borrowers and potential borrowers understand the process of reverse mortgages.
+Part of my process as a reverse mortgage advisor is helping borrowers and potential borrowers understand the process of reverse mortgages.
 Below is a summary of the reverse mortgage process, but please feel free to contact me with any additional questions you may have.

 Meeting with a qualified Mortgage Loan Originator is key.
 This is where you learn about your specific numbers, what you qualify for, and receive an analysis of your particular situation.

 Counseling is required from an independent third-party, HUD-approved counseling agency, for all reverse mortgage borrowers.
 Typically this fee is paid by the borrower.
-Consult with your Reverse Mortgage Loan Originator and make sure you complete this a soon as possible.
+Consult with your Reverse Mortgage Loan Originator and make sure you complete this as soon as possible.
 Many times counseling can be completed over the telephone.
 You will receive two certificates; one to keep and the other to send to our office.

 Action / Application

-To help ensure the long-term success of the HECM loan over time, HUD requires a review of each applicant’s credit history, property tax payments and other credit factors that will be evaluated to measure a borrower’s willingness and financial capacity to meet the ongoing obligations of the loan.
+To help ensure the long-term success of the HECM loan over time, HUD requires a financial review of each applicant’s credit history, property tax payments and other credit factors that will be evaluated to measure a borrower’s willingness and financial capacity to meet the ongoing obligations of the loan.

 Upon receiving your HUD counseling certificate we will contact you to arrange for an appraisal of your property.
 The appraisal is paid by the borrower.
 Reverse mortgages use a full FHA appraisal.
 The value of your home is based on what comparable properties in your neighborhood have sold for recently.

-We (the lender) will begin to process your paperwork.
+The lender will begin to process your paperwork.
 This process includes the appraisal, title report, and checking the balance of any liens/mortgages to be paid.
 Also, verification of income and other credit factors are gathered at this time.
 We will be in contact regularly during this time.

 When the processing and all paperwork is complete, we forward your file to the loan underwriter to determine if the loan will be approved and will work to satisfy any conditions/requirements needed to close the loan.